There are many types of anxiety disorders, distinguished by their primary focus on fear, worry, or dread.

 Many children who have an anxiety disorder struggle with anxiety into adulthood.
 However, with early treatment, many children learn how to control their anxiety.

-If anxiety is severe, drugs may be used.
-A type of antidepressant called a selective serotonin reuptake inhibitor (SSRI), such as fluoxetine or sertraline, is usually the first choice if drug treatment is needed for a long time.
+If anxiety is severe, medications may be used.
+A type of antidepressant called a selective serotonin reuptake inhibitor Selective serotonin reuptake inhibitors (SSRIs) Several types of medications can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Norepinephrine-dopamine reuptake inhibitors, serotonin modulators, and serotonin-norepinephrine... read more (SSRI), such as fluoxetine or sertraline, is usually the first choice if drug treatment is needed for a long time.
 Most children can take SSRIs without any problem.
 However, some children have an upset stomach, diarrhea, or insomnia or gain weight.
 A few become restless or more impulsive.
-There has been concern that antidepressants may cause a slight increase in the risk of suicidal thinking in children and adolescents (see Antidepressant drugs and suicide).
+There has been concern that antidepressants may cause a slight increase in the risk of suicidal thinking in children and adolescents (see Antidepressant drugs and suicide Antidepressants and suicide Depression includes a feeling of sadness (or, in children and adolescents, irritability), and/or loss of interest in activities.
+In major depression, these symptoms last 2 weeks or more and... read more ).

 If drug treatment is needed only for a short time (for example, because a child is very anxious before a medical procedure), benzodiazepines, a type of sedative, are usually used.